 Critics Consensus: On the Rocks isn't as potent as its top-shelf ingredients might suggest, but the end result still goes down easy -- and offers high proof of Bill Murray's finely aged charm.

 A young New York mother faced with sudden doubts about her marriage teams up with her larger-than-life playboy father to...
 [More]

 Critics Consensus: Borat Subsequent Moviefilm proves Sacha Baron Cohen's comedic creation remains a sharp tool for exposing the most misguided -- or utterly repugnant -- corners of American culture.

 Journalist Borat Sagdiyev (Sacha Baron Cohen) makes his return voyage to the United States in an effort to improve political...
 [More]

 Critics Consensus: It may not be as scary as its predecessor, but with plenty of spooky tricks inside its haunted halls and a strong sense of heart, The Haunting of Bly Manor is another solid entry into Mike Flanagan's growing horrorography.

 From The Haunting of Hill House creator Mike Flanagan and producer Trevor Macy comes THE HAUNTING OF BLY MANOR, the...
 [More]

 Adjusted Score: 84.541%

 Critics Consensus: B Positive's familiar sitcom trappings are elevated by its charming cast - especially the weird and winsome comedic stylings of Tony winner Annaleigh Ashford.

-A therapist and newly divorced dad faced with finding a kidney donor, runs into a rough-around-the-edges woman from his past...
+A therapist and newly divorced dad is faced with finding a kidney donor, and runs into a rough-around-the-edges woman from...
 [More]